Bloc/Webflow-BlocJams-Screencasts/08-just-push-play.md

 * added another class named `last`
 * click and dragged `last` below the `timeBar`

+We want to display the name of the song and artist prominently on the play bar so it's always visible even if you switch pages.
+The time bar itself will display the current progression of the song, and we've used the same pink to keep with the consistency in color.

 Our play bar is now complete and looking fly.
-Just one more chapter and Bloc Jams will be complete.
+Just a few more chapters and Bloc Jams will be complete.